AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Introduction

-Several studies have reported significant prostate volume changes in diagnostic-quality MR images during a course of RT \cite{mannerberg_dosimetric_2020, alexander_prostate_2022}.
+Several studies have reported significant prostate volume changes in diagnostic-quality MR images during a course of radiotherapy \cite{mannerberg_dosimetric_2020, alexander_prostate_2022}.
 Longitudinal studies using multiparametric MRI \cite{algohary_longitudinal_2022, hanzlikova_longitudinal_2024} and quantitative MRI \cite{wang_longitudinal_2025} have demonstrated changes in prostate tumors and/or surrounding tissues before and after treatment delivery.
 From MR-Linac images, prior works have shown changes in apparent diffusion coefficient (ADC) \cite{almansour_longitudinal_2023, fernando_repeatability_2024}.
-These prior studies suggest that MR imaging during RT can capture dynamic, patient-specific morphological and tissue changes.
-However, to the best of our knowledge, inter-fraction changes in routinely acquired MR-Linac RT imaging have not been previously studied.
+These prior studies suggest that MR imaging during radiotherapy can capture dynamic, patient-specific morphological and tissue changes.
+However, to the best of our knowledge, inter-fraction changes in routinely acquired MR-Linac radiotherapy imaging have not been previously studied.

-In this study, we developed an AI (artificial intelligence) model designed to detect subtle changes in MR images from MR-Linac fractions in one or a few days, adapting a longitudinal image comparison framework~\cite{kim_learning-based_2025}.
-We hypothesized that a model capable of accurately ordering images chronologically would rely on features that evolve consistently with cumulative radiation exposure.
-The model achieved over $95\%$ accuracy, substantially outperforming an expert, and identified prostate and surrounding anatomical structures, such as bladder and pubic symphysis, as key regions driving radiation-induced changes.
+In this study, we developed an artificial intelligence (AI) model designed to detect subtle changes in MR images from MR-Linac fractions at short intervals (average of two days), adapting a longitudinal image comparison framework~\cite{kim_learning-based_2025}.
+Following prior work, we hypothesized that a model capable of accurately ordering images chronologically would rely on features that evolve consistently with underlying clinical changes, which in this study correspond to cumulative radiation exposure.
+The model achieved over $95\%$ accuracy, substantially outperforming an expert, and identified prostate and surrounding anatomical structures, such as bladder and pubic symphysis, as mainly altered regions during radiotherapy.
 These findings are supported by input ablation experiments and quantitative image analysis.
-Overall, our study suggests that beyond its established role in patient alignment and dose planning, MR-Linac imaging can be leveraged to study longitudinal, treatment-induced changes during RT, providing AI-derived imaging features that may support treatment monitoring and adaptation.
+Overall, our study suggests that, beyond its established role in patient alignment and dose planning, MR-Linac imaging may have potential for studying longitudinal changes during radiotherapy, while AI-derived imaging features may help support treatment monitoring and adaptation.